What is a Recruitment drive?

 7. Make sure to make follow-up calls

 Follow-ups are especially important during a mass hiring drive.
 You are interacting with a large number of candidates via various outreach channels.
 You may consider skipping the follow-up process in this frenzy.
-However, keep in mind that your company's brand is at stake, and leaving a large number of candidates in the dark about the status of their interview will create a negative impression about your company among the candidates, which can have a negative impact on your recruitment process.
+However, keep in mind that your company's brand is at stake, and leaving a large number of candidates in the dark about the status of their interview will create a negative candidate experience about your company among the candidates, which can have a negative impact on your job drive process.

 8. Map out your onboarding procedure